vadim-ivlev/onlinebc_admin/README.md

 - dump with ----inserts or --column-inserts (for go)
-- Fill c.Routes in router.go, move it to routes.yaml
+- Fill c.Routes in router.go,